Faraday rotator: Mechanism

 The difference between Faraday rotation and other polarization rotation mechanisms is as follows.
 In an optically active medium, the polarization direction twists or rotates in the same sense (e.g. like a right-handed screw) for either direction, thus in the case of a plane reflection the original rotation is reversed, returning the incident beam to its original polarization.
 On the other hand, in a Faraday rotator, passage of light in opposite directions experience a magnetic field in opposite directions relative to the propagation direction, and since the rotation (relative to the direction of propagation) is determined by the magnetic field (see above equation), that rotation is opposite between the two propagating directions.

+Applications

+Faraday rotators are crucial in the construction of optical isolators, used in telecommunications infrastructure.
+At the micrometer pathlength scale, Faraday rotators are used in the detection of sensitive magnetic fields.
+Implementations include detection of superconducting vortices and ferromagnetic domains, and commercially, subsurface aircraft fuselage cracks and destroyed firearm serial numbers.